Harassment Prevention for

-How to get ready for New York’s new
+How to comply with New York’s

-anti-sexual harassment laws.
+new anti-sexual harassment laws.

-Whether motivated by the public discourse resulting from the #MeToo movement or the upcoming deadlines of state and local requirements, now is the time for New York employers to act.
+Whether motivated by the public discourse resulting from the #MeToo movement or the deadlines of state and local requirements, now is the time for New York employers to act.

 Reducing your legal exposure requires more than simply putting your employees through sexual harassment training and posting your policy in the breakroom.